 - Network Protocols: Verification and Validation

-- Software Defined Networking (SDN): Principals and Implementation
+- Software Defined Networking (SDN): Principles and Implementation

 - Network Functions Virtualization (NFV): Design and Optimization

 - Machine Learning Techniques for Cloud Resources Management

 - Big Data in Clouds for IoT

 - Mobile Ad-Hoc Networks (MANET)

 - Fog/Edge Computing